enter-haken/memories/memories/remote_coding.md

 Every file gets a check sum, so changes can be identified.
 Every developer, joining the session, will upload his content as well.

+As for the start, the number of files should be limited.

 # possible technology usage

 * Elixir / Cowbowy in the backend.